nczmoo/dcs100/readme.md

     ! change background briefly to red when you get hit  (this wasn't very good) change death text
-    the number of portals given by a portal chest should be determined by how often you die change potions to inventory
+    the number of portals given by a portal chest should be determined by how often you die

-    What if dying with gold increased your stats? (it seems like im not dying like i used to so not really an issue) change heart icon to green when you're poisoned what if the slot machine was a tavern and you could recruit people to come with you? maybe portal should only go into effect if you'r not fighting maybe put icons in the dungeon logs to more easily categorize the context
+    What if dying with gold increased your stats? (it seems like im not dying like i used to so not really an issue)

+    what if the slot machine was a tavern and you could recruit people to come with you? maybe portal should only go into effect if you'r not fighting maybe put icons in the dungeon logs to more easily categorize the context